-Zoning & Real Estate Development Services
+Zoning & Real Estate Development Services In San Diego

 We represent clients with a range of projects for commercial development, traditional neighborhood development, mixed-use infill and green development.
 We can act as your legal counsel on your project from start to finish, protecting your best interests and guiding you through the municipal red tape related to land use or zoning regulations and approvals.
 Our team includes attorneys, brokers, investors, and design-build affiliates, who understand the inner workings of the necessary and steps to develop real estate in a creative and cost-effective manner with the goal of maximizing equity returns for our clients and their investors.
 Once a development is complete, we are able to consult our clients on sales, commercial leasing, and other financial matters through our real estate brokerage division, Equity Realty.